Dr. Kris Elliott is currently service as acting vice provost for Extension and Engagement and acting director of OSU Extension Service.

-Dr. Kris Elliott provides executive leadership for the OSU Extension Service (OES) within the division of Extension and Engagement and works closely with the Associate Vice Provost for Engagement.
-Kris has administrative responsibility for OES operations, strategic plan implementation, OES budget in collaboration with the Chief Fiscal Officer, central administration staffing and creation, and improvement and revision to OES rules and procedures.
+Dr. Elliott also provides executive leadership for the OSU Extension Service (OES) within the division of Extension and Engagement and works closely with the Associate Vice Provost for Engagement and Associate Vice Provost for Partnerships.
+Kris has administrative responsibility for OES operations, strategic plan implementation, program of work, OES budget in collaboration with the Executive Director of Fiscal Operations and Director of Extension, human resources, and OES evaluation, reporting, and sponsored programs.
+Dr. Elliott also leads central administration staffing, creation, onboarding, and development; and improvement and revisions to OES rules and procedures.
 Additionally, he helps support county level operations and engagement with elected officials, stakeholders, and community partners.

 In his previous OES role, Dr. Elliott led the development and operation of the statewide Outdoor School Program, which served over 117,000 students in the first 4 years of operation.
 The program successfully secured over $46 million in state funding over the last legislative biennium and launched major equity, diversity, inclusion, and access initiatives.